Skip to main content

 Fura da Nono

-Northern Nigerian drink combining fermented millet balls (fura) crumbled into fresh cow milk yogurt (nono).
-Nutritious, filling, slightly tangy.
+A northern drink of fermented millet balls (fura) crumbled into fresh cow-milk yogurt (nono).
+Filling, nourishing, and slightly tangy.

 otherCold